compose-us-research/docker-box/README.md

 dr cargo run --help
 ```

 This is useful for development as it mounts the current directory into a
 container and you can specify, install and setup all necessary development
 tools and environment through your Dockerfile.

 The image name will be the name of your current working directory.

+## Building your own docker-boxed apps

+### Using ports

+You have two options for using ports with `docker-box`:

+1. Use a regular `Dockerfile` and have people use the `DOCKER_OPTIONS`
+environmment variable to add them (for example: `DOCKER_OPTIONS="-p 8000:8000"`)
+2. Use a `docker-compose.yml` and add the ports to the `app` service.
+It will
+run your commands with `--service-ports` to make them available.